JunseoMin/attention-is-all-you-need-pytorch/review.md

         return x
 ```
-The notation of Positionwised Feed foward is like:
+The notation for Positionwise Feed Forward is as follows:
 $$
   FFN(x) = \max{(0,xW_1+b_1)}W_2 + b_2
 $$

-first, do linear transformation to hidden layer dimention.
-And second, linear transformate to input dimenstion to get more optimized model performance.
+First, it performs a linear transformation to the hidden layer dimension.
+Then, it performs another linear transformation to the input dimension to achieve better model performance.
 > ???
 For more nice feature and prevent gradiant decent??

 ## 3. Layers.py
 Here is the code for encoder and decoder layers.

-### Encoder
+### Encoderlayer
 ```Python
 class EncoderLayer(nn.Module):
     ''' Compose with two layers '''